-Bangladesh is a developing country in South Asian where rickshaw, van and bi-cycle are most important vehicles of urban and rural areas.
-The word rickshaw's origins lie in the Japanese language, and it literally translates to "a human-powered vehicle".
+Bangladesh is a developing country in South Asia where rickshaw, van and bi-cycle are most important vehicles in urban and rural areas.
+The word rickshaw's origin lies in the Japanese language, and it literally means "a human-powered vehicle".
 The first known use of the term was in 1887.
-It is used all across the world, but more common in the Asian countries, especially in India and Bangladesh.
-The rickshaw began as a two or three-wheeled passenger cart, called a pulled rickshaw, generally pulled by one man with one or two passenger.
-The rickshaw is one of the oldest mode of transportation, and a source of employment for male labours in Bangladesh in the 19th century.
+It is used all across the world, but more commonly in the Asian countries, especially in India and Bangladesh.
+The rickshaw began as a two or three-wheeled passenger cart, called a pulled rickshaw, generally pulled by one man with one or two passengers.
+The rickshaw is one of the oldest modes of transportation, and a source of employment for male labours in Bangladesh since the 19th century.
 Their popularity declined as cars, tempo, laguna, baby taxi and other forms of transportation became widely available.
-The various types of rickshaws have also evolved over time with the earliest ones being the pulled-rickshaws.
+The various types of rickshaws also evolved over time with the earliest ones being the pulled-rickshaws.
 Other variations of the mode of transport include the cycle-rickshaw, the auto-rickshaw and the relatively newer iteration of the e-rickshaws (electronic rickshaw).